Click To Call: (973) 377-7377

 The Eviction

-Evictions in New Jersey can be scheduled within 3 business days of the warrant for removal being issued.
-That said, a landlord, you aren’t permitted to evict tenants yourself.
+An eviction in New Jersey can be scheduled within 3 business days of the warrant for removal being issued.
+That said, a landlord, you aren’t permitted to evict the tenant yourself.
 Instead, they must allow Special Civil Part Officers to handle the eviction.

 In the state of New Jersey, a renter can request an order of “orderly removal,” which gives them up to 7 days to move out.
 They can also request a “hardship to stay” for up to 6 months.
 However, they can only do this if they don’t have any late or missing payments.